x64dbg/docs/introduction/Input.md

 ## Registers

-All registers (of all sizes) can be used as variables.
+All registers of all sizes up to 32-bit (eg: RAX, EAX, AL) can be used as variables.

+XMM, YMM, ZMM or any other 64-bit registers may not, but they may be logged via the [String Formatting](https://help.x64dbg.com/en/latest/introduction/Formatting.html) `f` type.

 ### Remarks